 - You have a therapist you like but are moving: If you are relocating or returning to college after break, but want to keep working with your counselor, ask if they offer online sessions.
 States vary on whether you can work with a counselor outside of their licensed state, but if you move within your state it may be an option.

 - You want more privacy: If you are worried about someone seeing you in the waiting room at a therapist office, you may want to try online counseling.
 It will give you the utmost privacy as long as you ensure a secure wifi connection and a private space without interruptions.

 Online counseling and therapy aren’t for everyone, but if any of these reasons sound like your situation, it’s worth scheduling a free 15-minute phone consultation with a therapist to see if it’s a good fit for you.

 Marci Payne, MA, LPC is licensed as a professional counselor in Missouri, so she can work with individuals 19 and up as long as you live in Missouri.
 So whether you live in Kansas City, St. Louis, Springfield, Columbia or a rural area of Missouri, online counseling is an available option.
-Marci specializes in anxiety, divorce, and marriage counseling for one.
+Marci specializes in anxiety, burnout, divorce, and individual relationship counseling.

 If you are a man or woman who is struggling in your relationship, ending your relationship, or trying to figure out how to start a new relationship, then let’s have a conversation about what it would be like to work together.
 Schedule a free 15-minute phone consult with me, and find out if online counseling will help you bring your best self to your relationships.